gcosta815/fullstackopen/part0/0.6/new_note_in_single_page_app_diagram.md

   browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa;
   activate server;

-  Note right of browser: The browser redraw the notes with the new note content
+  Note right of browser: The browser redraw the notes list with the new note content
 ```